akiroom/react-bootstrap-dialog/README.md

 ### Atrributes on `<Dialog />`

-You need to use only `ref` attribute, to call a function.
+You need to use only `ref` attribute, to call a dialog function.

 ### Functions on `<Dialog />`